alalieva/Mobile-App-Performance-Analytics-Dashboard/README.md

 -**ARPPU (Average Revenue Per Paying User**) — The average revenue generated per paying user per month.
 Unlike ARPU, this metric excludes free users.
 -**MRR (Monthly Recurring Revenue)** — Normalized monthly revenue.
   > Revenue — Actual cash received in a given month.
-  Unlike Revenue, MRR converts all subscription types to their monthly equivalent.
+  Unlike Revenue MRR converts all subscription types to their monthly equivalent.
   Annual subscriptions ($100/$200) are divided by 12 to reflect their monthly contribution.
   Revenue in the month of a large annual payment will be higher than MRR; in the following months it will appear lower.
 >